MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 1. The **Signals Last Known Values** materialized view uses `arg_max()` on the timestamp to keep an up-to-date status of the vehicles.

-1. The **Signals Downsampled** materialized view aggregates signals by using predefined bins such as *hourly* and *daily* to simplify reporting across the fleet.
+1. The **Signals Downsampled** materialized view aggregates signals by using the [summarize operator](/azure/data-explorer/kusto/query/summarize-operator) with bins such as *hourly* and *daily* to simplify reporting across the fleet.

 1. Create user defined functions that provide anomaly detection or root cause analysis
     - Use time-series functions for [anomaly detection and forecasting](/azure/data-explorer/kusto/query/anomaly-detection) to detect potential problems and predict failures.